 Is engagement with affected people with Protected Characteristics required, now or during the further development of the activity?

-No

-If YES, proceed to the next section.
+No If YES, proceed to the next section.
 If NO, briefly summarise below the reasons why you have reached this conclusion.

-Having considered the potential impact in relation to each of the protected characteristics I do not consider it necessary to undertake further engagement activity with people who have protected characteristics, as I do not believe the changes to the manner in which complaints about public health services will be considered as a result of the Regulations will affect the accessibility of the complaints procedure for those groups/individuals.
+Having considered the potential impact in relation to race I do not consider it necessary to further engagement activity with people, as I do not believe the procedural change introduced negatively affect the accessibility of the procedure for those groups/individuals.

-As previously stated this procedure is an adaptation of the current Adult Social Care Complaints, Compliments and Comments Procedure.
-While I appreciate past data is not entirely relevant and each activity should be assessed on its merits, previous impact assessments have ensured the Adult Social Care and the Council's other Complaints, Compliments and Comments Procedures are accessible for people with protected characteristics.